1941 Oklahoma City vs. Youngstown football game: Aftermath

 Game official Jack McPhee said, "Through the use of the signal flag, everyone in the stadium knows that something is wrong.
 It's been a big help."
 Officials generally agreed that the game play was better with the use of the penalty flag instead of the previous methods of blowing a whistle to mark a penalty.
 McPhee went on to use the penalty flag in other games including the Rose Bowl.

-It would be the only matchup between the two schools, as Oklahoma City later de-emphasized athletics and dropped to the National Association of Intercollegiate Athletics in 1985; current NCAA rules only allow Division III schools to play NAIA-member schools, while Youngstown State is Division I FCS and is therefore only allowed to play Division I FBS and a limited number of Division II schools in addition to other D-I FCS schools.
-Oklahoma City University (now known as the "Stars") have also have not fielded a football program since the Second World War.
-The two areas do have a current connection between them: former Oklahoma Sooners head coach Bob Stoops is a Youngstown native.
+It would be the only matchup between the two schools, as Oklahoma City later de-emphasized athletics and dropped its football program after the Second World War.
+Coincidentally, former Oklahoma Sooners head coach Bob Stoops is a Youngstown native.

 The American Football Coaches Association officially introduced the penalty flag at the 1948 rules session.
 The penalty flag is now standard officiating equipment and is used in every competitive football game throughout the world.

 In 1969, the original penalty flag was turned over to the College Football Hall of Fame.